ansible-collections/ibm_zos_ims/docs/source/modules/ims_acb_gen.rst

 -----

 .. note::
-   The *steplib* parameter can also be specified in the target inventory's environment_vars.
+   The \ :emphasis:`steplib`\  parameter can also be specified in the target inventory's environment\_vars.

-   The *steplib* input parameter to the module will take precedence over the value specified in the environment_vars.
+   The \ :emphasis:`steplib`\  input parameter to the module will take precedence over the value specified in the environment\_vars.

-   If only the *steplib* parameter is specified, then only the *steplib* concatenation will be used to resolve the IMS RESLIB dataset.
+   If only the \ :emphasis:`steplib`\  parameter is specified, then only the \ :emphasis:`steplib`\  concatenation will be used to resolve the IMS RESLIB dataset.

-   If both *steplib* and *reslib* are specified, then both parameters will be used by the ACB Maintenenace Utility and *reslib* will be used to resolve the IMS RESLIB dataset.
+   If both \ :emphasis:`steplib`\  and \ :emphasis:`reslib`\  are specified, then both parameters will be used by the ACB Maintenenace Utility and \ :emphasis:`reslib`\  will be used to resolve the IMS RESLIB dataset.

-   Specifying only *reslib* without *steplib* is not supported.
+   Specifying only \ :emphasis:`reslib`\  without \ :emphasis:`steplib`\  is not supported.

    The ACB Maintenenace utility SYSUT3/SYSUT4 DD options are not supported by this module.